The Monastery of San Francisco in Santo Domingo is a historical gem and one of the most emblematic colonial monuments of the Colonial City.

 SugarCane La Casa Del Ron Restaurante

-Located in the heart of Santo Domingo’s Colonial Zone, this exclusive rum experience and cocktail lounge is the perfect destination for mixology enthusiasts and Caribbean tradition lovers.
+Located in the heart of Santo Domingo’s Colonial Zone.
 Here, rum takes center stage, offering guided tastings, a wide selection of premium labels, and signature cocktails that highlight local flavors.

 Casa Luca Restaurante